 Building Research Establishment’s Environmental Research Method (BREEAM)

-Launched in 1990 by the UK Green Building Council’s Building Research Establishment, BREEAM is a top sustainability assessment method for buildings as well as infrastructure and large projects.
+Launched in 1990 by the UK Green Building Council’s Building Research Establishment, BREEAM is a top sustainability assessment method for buildings, other infrastructure, and large projects.
 Its focus is on sustainability in building design as well as construction and in-use buildings.

-Its U.S. headquarters are in San Francisco and it’s a particularly popular for certifying existing buildings.
+Its US headquarters are in San Francisco, and it’s particularly popular for certifying existing buildings.

 Green Globes Certification

-Green Globes Certification is another rating and certification that focuses on sustainability of new construction and existing buildings.
-It is used primarily in Canada and the U.S. under the umbrella of the Green Building Initiative.
+Green Globes Certification is another rating and certification that focuses on the sustainability of new construction and existing buildings.
+It is used primarily in Canada and the US under the umbrella of the Green Building Initiative.

 Benefits include increasing the marketability of properties.